Grooming the Berger Picard

 The Berger Picard is a rustic French herding breed known for its rough coat, expressive face, and natural working-dog appearance.
 Proper grooming focuses on preserving coat texture, supporting skin health, and maintaining the breed's natural outline without excessive styling.

 Berger Picards are intelligent, observant, and deeply loyal to their families.
-They were bred to work independently while still responding to human direction, giving them a thoughtful and sometimes humorous personality.
+Bred to work independently while still responding to human direction, they have a thoughtful and sometimes humorous personality.
+They respond best to relaxed, predictable grooming sessions rather than excessive restraint or complex routines.

 Problem Cause Solution